Cobaltous/Pokemon-TCG-Scraper-UI/README.md

 The program does have a dependency on jsoup and JSON-java to do its requesting and processing and whatnot, if you'd rather build from the provided source code than use the provided .jar file.

+Additionally, for the sake of running faster, it will save backup files of each HTML page that it pulls until they become stale (1 week for Pokedex data, 1 hour for card data) so you don't have to pull a fresh page every time you use the program.

 PokemonDB Page: https://pokemondb.net/pokedex/stats/height-weight